Air transport of the British royal family and government: The Royal Squadron

-CC2 aircraft, delivered to The Queen's Flight in 1986 and later part of 32 (The Royal) Squadron.
+RAF BAe 146 CC2 aircraft, delivered to The Queen's Flight in 1986 and later part of 32 (The Royal) Squadron.

 On 1 April 1995, The Queen's Flight was merged into No. 32 Squadron RAF to become No. 32 (The Royal) Squadron.
 Its BAe 146s and two Westland Wessex HCC.4 helicopters moved from RAF Benson to 32 Squadron's base at RAF Northolt.

 The responsibility for the royal family's travel was transferred to the Royal Household on 1 April 1997.
 Before then, it was shared by the Ministry of Defence, the Department of Transport, and the Foreign and Commonwealth Office.
 The funding comes in the form of a royal travel grant-in-aid provided by the Department for Transport.
 Later in 1997, the Royal Yacht Britannia was retired and not replaced, and the Royal Household was given authorisation to acquire a helicopter for its private use.

 The Royal Helicopter and the Royal Train are insufficient to meet all the travel requirements of the Royal Family, even for domestic travel.
 The King does not travel on scheduled flights, but other members of the Royal Family do so whenever possible.
 Members of the Royal Family are normally flown on private charters, either large fixed-wing aircraft, small fixed-wing aircraft, or helicopters, depending on the distance and the size of the official party.

 The squadron merger ended the RAF's provision of dedicated VIP transport aircraft; the aircraft of 32 Squadron are only available to VIP passengers if not needed for military operations.
 This was declared officially in 1999.
 This policy reduced the charge per hour to the royal travel grant-in-aid for flying in an RAF jet radically.